Can A Narcissist Become Obsessed With Someone?

 Why might a narcissist obsess over one ex?

 • Loss of control and narcissistic wounding: The end of a relationship can be perceived as a loss of control for a narcissistic person.
-Losing the attention, admiration and power she had over her ex-partner can cause significant narcissistic injury.
-As a result, she may become obsessed with her ex in order to regain control, restore her wounded ego and maintain a hold on the person.
+Losing the attention, admiration, and power they had over their ex-partner can cause significant narcissistic injury.
+Narcissists view relationships as power dynamics, and when they lose control over an ex, it feels like a personal failure.

 The 5 reasons why narcissists become obsessed with people